Parsing and evaluating problems¶

 problem to be defined as Python functions.
 It can be utilized in two modes:

-.
+variables or discrete.
 In the first mode, the problem is expected to be

 evaluated with a given set of decision variable vectors.
 In the discrete mode,